vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Prometheus & Grafana

-We have a self-hosted instance of [Prometheus](https://prometheus.io) which collects metrics from Mastodon via its integrated StatsD system.
+We have a cloud-hosted instance of [Prometheus](https://prometheus.io) which collects metrics from Mastodon via its integrated StatsD system.
 [Loki](https://grafana.com/oss/loki/) is additionally used to collect logging from various components such as Nginx.
 [Grafana](https://grafana.com/grafana/) is then used to visualize the metrics on dashboards, or to search logs.